Radiation oncology in Middle Tennessee

-We're proud to partner with Sarah Cannon, the Cancer Institute of HCA Healthcare, one of the largest providers of radiation oncology services in the country.
+We are proud to collaborate with Sarah Cannon, the Cancer Institute of HCA Healthcare, one of the largest providers of radiation oncology services in the country.
 Our hospitals in Middle Tennessee have the most advanced technology to target cancerous areas.

-Sarah Cannon Cancer Institute at TriStar Summit is also a designated a Breast Imaging Center of Excellence by the American College of Radiology for achieving high practice standards in image quality, personnel qualifications, facility equipment, quality control procedures, and quality assurance programs.
+Our cancer care program is fully accredited by the Commission on Cancer (COC) and is the only hospital in the state of Tennessee to receive to receive the Breast Imaging Center of Excellence accreditation from the American College of Radiology (ACR).
+Sarah Cannon Cancer Institute at TriStar Summit is also a designated a Breast Imaging Center of Excellence by the American College of Radiology for achieving high practice standards in image quality, personnel qualifications, facility equipment, quality control procedures and quality assurance programs.

 Also known as radiation therapy, radiation oncology involves using carefully targeted doses of high-energy radiation to kill cancer cells.

 Your care team will consist of many experts coming together to ensure the best possible care for you in your journey.
-Learn about each of these experts here.
+Visit our experts page to learn more about the radiation therapy specialists.

 Below you will find information on the key steps to expect in your radiation treatment.
 View a full list of frequently asked questions.

 After a brief registration process, you will have an initial consultation with your radiation oncologist.
-Your doctor will explain the diagnosis and why radiation therapy is necessary.
-The doctor will also talk to you about how many treatments you'll need and what side effects to expect.
-The final step of your first visit will be to sign a consent and schedule a radiation therapy planning appointment (simulation).
+Your doctor will explain the diagnosis and the reason radiation therapy is necessary.
+The doctor will also talk to you about how many treatments you will need and what side effects to expect.
+The final step of your first visit will be to sign a consent form and schedule a radiation therapy planning appointment (simulation).

 Radiation therapy planning requires a special CT scan, which is performed by one of our radiation therapists.
-While similar to other CT scans, this scan is different due to the positioning required to plan treatment.
+While similar to other CT scans, this scan is different due to the positioning required to plan your radiation oncology treatment.

 After the scan is complete, the radiation therapist will schedule you for your next visit.
 Radiation therapy planning is extremely complex and can take several days to complete.
 We understand you may be anxious to begin your treatment, but it takes time to create an optimized plan and perform the necessary safety checks.